Stacks

 Git connection

 The stack's Git connection tells OrgFlow how to connect and authenticate to your Git repository.
 The Git repository is used by OrgFlow for version control of your Salesforce metadata and for moving metadata changes between environments.
+For more information see understanding metadata version control.

 Choosing a Git provider

+OrgFlow does not include a Git repository - you must provide one yourself.
+Although the Git repository is utilized by OrgFlow for the purposes mentioned above, it is owned and managed by you.
 OrgFlow supports any standard Git repository, including those from popular commercial Git providers such as GitHub, Azure Repos, GitLab, BitBucket and others.

 Providing connection details